 She has integrated over 20 years of Yoga practice with her training to develop her own approach to teaching and practice that is strongly rooted in the ancient traditions but also reflective of modern interests and orientations.
 Her teaching style is directed toward the therapeutic applications of Yoga to the life of the individual.
 The Yoga Sutras of Patanjali are the primary guiding principles to her teaching and personal practice.
 People who work with Tammy learn how to use Yoga to enrich the quality of their lives from improving physical health to stress reduction and an increased sense of well being.
 In particular, she likes to ask students to consider why it is called Yoga ‘practice’ – Any kind of ‘practice’ is taking you towards a goal; What is your goal?

 She often offers the use of chanting, Yoga postures, breath work, visualization, self-reflection, and meditation in many of her classes based on the interests and needs of the students along with some other practices that can support one along the journey of life.
 People often ask, “Is this class OK for me?”
 Most classes are built for the students, so if you come to a class with her, you are walking in to ‘your’ Yoga class.

-In 2012, 2014, and 2016, she assisted Mirka Scalco Kraftsow in the Path to Wholeness retreats in Assisi, Italy.
+Since 2012, she assisted Mirka Scalco Kraftsow in the Path to Wholeness retreats in Assisi, Italy (six retreats as of 2019).
 Tammy’s retreat blogs documents an amazing week of healing and learning – the 2012 story can be found here and the 2014 journey is here!